vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 134

 separately mentions Jambümarga and as possessing a spring and reservoir Kalanjara as āyatanas; B (near considered sacred.
-Takşakanāga is Kuruksetra) V. 82.
+Takṣakanāga is Kuruksetra) V. 82.
 41-42, 89.
 13 (on worshipped to this day in the large Asita m.), Anu.
 25 51, 166.24, M.22. limpid pool situated close to the 21, Br.
 III.13.
 38; C (near Puskara) village Zevan.
 Vide A G. pp 101-102

 P.I.12.1-2, Ag.
 109.9, Vā 77.38. for the situation of Jayavana; under Jambunadi-( rising from Candra Taksakanāga which is near Zevan.